 - Provides ready to go wall insulation on both sides of the foundation.

-- Provides internal structure to hold rebar and in most cases, more rebar then would be used in a traditional foundation construction.
+- It provides internal structure to hold rebar and in most cases, more rebar then would be used in traditional foundation construction.

 - The forms can be easily modified to account for changes in the plans such as windows and doors.